 Emergency Lighting System for Maximum Security Prison

-Major works have begun as part of a project to upgrade New Zealand’s only maximum security prison.
+Major works are now completed as part of a project to upgrade New Zealand’s only maximum security prison.

 The final re-development will hold up to 260 prisoners with the prison’s total capacity at 681.

-Intelligent Environments have been contracted to provide a monitored emergency lighting system for this project.
-Working with Bishman Electrical and Aesthetics Lighting, we will be installing a Rapix emergency system that will enable automated testing and reporting of all emergency fittings for ease of maintenance and full compliance with required standards.
+Intelligent Environments were contracted to provide a monitored emergency lighting system for this project.
+Working with Bishman Electrical and Aesthetics Lighting, a Rapix emergency system was installed that enables automated testing and reporting of all emergency fittings for ease of maintenance and full compliance with required standards.

 The security elements of the Rapix emergency system impressed the stakeholders, and was an important factor in the choice that was made.